jakev/dtfmods-core/README.md

 Questions & Comments
 --------------------
-Any bug reports, questions, comments, frustrations, please direct them to javallet[at]gmail[dot].com.
+Any bug reports, questions, comments, frustrations, please direct them to javallet[at]gmail[dot]com.
 I'll do my best to help!
 Also be sure to check any updates on www.thecobraden.com.